 Education & Public Engagement

 Check out the web application data submission process.
-The GLOBE at Night website is easy to use, comprehensive and holds an abundance of background information.
+The Globe at Night website is easy to use, comprehensive and holds an abundance of background information.
 The database is usable for comparisons with a variety of other databases, like how light pollution affects the foraging habits of bats.

 Our interactive map viewer allows you to explore the data that has been submitted by plotting it on a world map.
-Zoom in and see where the dark skies are near your hometown or compare how many data points have been submitted in you area over the past seven years.
+Zoom in and see where the dark skies are near your hometown or compare how many data points have been submitted in you area over the past 15 years.
 The map viewer works on all devices, from smartphones to tablets, in addition to your computer.